Best Time to Invest in Index Funds

 - Weak Economic Conditions (Bonds): Bond markets can be difficult to navigate and bond fund managers with active-management strategies often learn this the hard way -- by losing to index funds like Vanguard Total Bond Market Index (VBMFX).
 For example, when the economic recovery slipped in 2011, and stock funds were fortunate to escape negative returns, bond funds had a positive year.
 But bond index funds had a great year.
 VBMFX beat 85% of all intermediate-term bond funds.

-The most common time when index funds lose to actively-managed funds is when markets turn volatile and only a skilled (or lucky) active fund manager can sift through the stocks or bonds that can outperform the major market indices.
+The most common time when index funds lose to actively-managed funds is when markets turn volatile, an environment where a skilled (or lucky) active fund manager can sift through the stocks or bonds that can outperform the major market indices.
 This kind of market is often called a stock-picker's market.
 And as in any market environment, there are also certain sectors that can perform better than others in volatile markets.

 Using Index Funds Wisely